nick-poole/nextmetro-v1/README.md

 ### 5/17/23

+- INTRODUCED: Favicon to root and added links to header.

 - FEAT: Integrated Next3 capibilities and cross-referenced station names with station code values for accurate reporting
    >Provided more comprehensive and up-to-date information by enhancing the `updateTrainInfo` function to retrieve the next three train arrivals from the Next Trains API.
    >